Dgawel77/MightyMancala/mancala-tui/README.md

 # Mighty Mancala

 ## About
-Mighty mancala is a tui two player game, run from the command line.
+Mighty mancala is the best two player mancala gaming experience, ran on the command line.
+The Demo can be watched [here](https://youtu.be/tgR5kKDAFYU).

 Play with a friend and see who is the best at mancala
 ![home page](images/homepage.png)